opekar/pyinfra-connector-lxcssh/README.md

 ## pyinfra-connector-lxcssh
-pyinfra Connector for executing commands inside LXC (not lxd) containers using SSH to host.
+[pyinfra](https://github.com/pyinfra-dev/pyinfra) connector for executing commands inside LXC (not lxd) containers using SSH to host.
 Containers can be managed by root (sudo needed) or other users.
 Inside the container execution is always as a root only.